marionpavaux/marionpavaux/README.md

 ### Hi there 👋

-I am Marion and on this page you will find some research and programmation projects I made during my schooling.
+Welcome here, on this page you will find some research and programmation projects I made during my schooling and my master's thesis.
 Don't hesitate to have a look around and I hope you can find it useful !

 #### Programming repositories :
 <ul>